How can you eat fat, ignore calorie counts and still lose weight?

 Easy!
 You just have to understand one thing: a calorie is not a calorie.

-Everyone is crazy about counting calories and fat and food manufacturers have responded by creating low-fat, low-calorie foods.
+Everyone is crazy about calorie counts and fat and food manufacturers have responded by creating low-fat, low-calorie foods.

 When you go to the grocery store, fat-free foods are everywhere– even candies have fat-free labels on them to make you think that somehow pure sugar is healthy.
 It’s really kind of an insult to our intelligence.
 And unfortunately you end up buying the candy thinking that it is “healthy” or at least “healthier.”
 Not only do you eat it but maybe you eat twice as much since after all, it is reduced-calorie and fat-free!
 Yippee!